 Color is a great way to catch people's attention.
 Just make sure that your background doesn't overpower the jewelry.
 Use a color selector wheel to experiment with complementary and monochromatic color schemes for a visually pleasing outcome.

-For example pearls are nicely displayed in oyster shells and nature-inspired jewelry designs look good dangling from tree branches.
+Pearls can be nicely displayed in oyster shells and nature-inspired jewelry designs will look good dangling from tree branches.

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.